TimothyDanielQlik/git-site/docs/step1.md

     You'll notice that the file name is just a tempXXX number.

 If you do this with an .htm file, it will open in your browser.
-If you want to open files in another tool, see [Set up Custom Actions in Sourcetree](custom-action.md).